BasisResearch/chirho/README.rst

   - Effect handlers for performing interventions
 - `Observational <https://basisresearch.github.io/causal_pyro/observational.html>`_
-  - Effect handler utilities for computing probabilistic quantities for partially deterministic models.
-This is useful for counterfactual reasoning
+  - Effect handler utilities for computing probabilistic quantities for partially deterministic models which is useful for counterfactual reasoning
 - `Indexed <https://basisresearch.github.io/causal_pyro/indexed.html>`_
-  - Effect handler utilities for named indices in Causal Pyro.
-Useful for manipluating and tracking counterfactual worlds
+  - Effect handler utilities for named indices in Causal Pyro which is useful for manipluating and tracking counterfactual worlds

 Caveats